Baroness Orczy: Writing career

-Introducing the notion of a "hero with a secret identity" into popular culture, the Scarlet Pimpernel exhibits characteristics that would become standard superhero conventions, including the penchant for disguise, use of a signature weapon (sword), ability to out-think and outwit his adversaries, and a calling card (he leaves behind a scarlet pimpernel at each of his interventions).
+Introducing the notion of a "hero with a secret identity" into popular culture, the Scarlet Pimpernel exhibits characteristics that would become superhero conventions, including the penchant for disguise, use of a signature weapon (sword), ability to out-think and outwit his adversaries, and a calling card (he leaves behind a scarlet pimpernel at each of his interventions).
 By drawing attention to his alter ego, Blakeney hides behind his public face as a slow-thinking, foppish playboy, and he also establishes a network of supporters, The League of the Scarlet Pimpernel, who aid his endeavours.

-Orczy went on to write over a dozen sequels featuring Sir Percy Blakeney, his family, and the other members of the League of the Scarlet Pimpernel, of which the first, I Will Repay (1906), was the most popular.
+Orczy wrote over a dozen sequels featuring Sir Percy Blakeney, his family, and the other members of the League of the Scarlet Pimpernel, of which the first, I Will Repay (1906), was the most popular.
 The last Pimpernel book, Mam'zelle Guillotine, was published in 1940.
 None of her three subsequent plays matched the success of The Scarlet Pimpernel.
-She also wrote popular mystery fiction and many adventure romances.
+She wrote mystery fiction and adventure romances.
 Her Lady Molly of Scotland Yard was an early example of a female detective as the main character.
 Other popular detective stories featured The Old Man in the Corner, a sleuth who chiefly used logic to solve crimes.
 Orczy was a founding member of the Detection Club (1930).

 Orczy's novels were racy, mannered melodramas and she favoured historical fiction.
 Critic Mary Cadogan states, "Orczy's books are highly wrought and intensely atmospheric".
 In The Nest of the Sparrowhawk (1909), for example, a malicious guardian in Puritan Kent tricks his beautiful, wealthy young ward into marrying him by disguising himself as an exiled French prince.
 He persuades his widowed sister-in-law to abet him in this plot, in which she unwittingly disgraces one of her long-lost sons and finds the other murdered by the villain.
 Even though this novel had no link to The Scarlet Pimpernel other than its shared authorship, the publisher advertised it as part of "The Scarlet Pimpernel Series".